CopperSpice API 1.9.2

 Creates a connection of the given type from the signalMethod in the sender object to the slotMethod in this object.
 Returns true if the connection succeeds, otherwise returns false.
 The type parameter describes the type of connection to establish.
 The location is a string which is used as part of the error message if the connection fails.
 A value must be supplied.

-Calling this method is equivalent to connect(sender, signalMethod, location, this, slotMethod, type).
+Equivalent to calling connect(sender, signalMethod, location, this, slotMethod, type).

 See also